Thank you for stopping by to check out this delicious Healthy Bison Steak.

 When preparing bison, DO NOT OVERCOOK THE MEAT.
 This will make it extremely tough just like beef can get.
 If you cook it medium rare (or a little less) to medium, the resulting bison steak is a juicy, tender slice of heaven.

-- One tablespoon of oil in the cast iron skillet
+- One tablespoon Vegetable oil in the cast iron skillet

 - Heat the oven to 400 degrees.

 - Rub the oil in the cast iron skillet.

 - Heat the cast iron skillet really hot.

 - Pat, the Montreal Steak, seasoning down into the bison.